We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Jumbo loans can be used to purchase a primary residence, vacation home, and other investment properties as well as refinance an existing loan.
 Lenders offer both fixed or adjustable rates and a variety of terms.

 To apply for a jumbo mortgage, lenders require proof of steady income, information about assets, and any cash influxes.
-These must prove the borrower can afford their monthly mortgage payment over the long run.
-Since jumbo loans are riskier for lenders than conforming loans, in many cases, borrowers will be required to put down a higher down payment and pay higher closing costs.
+These must demonstrate that the borrower can afford their monthly mortgage payment over the long term.
+Since jumbo loans are riskier for lenders than conforming loans, borrowers are often required to make a larger down payment and pay higher closing costs.

 Jumbo loans are a good option for potential borrowers: